jspengeman/jspengeman.com/_posts/2017-08-22-focusing-on-functional-purity.md

 These are not the only approaches to isolating side effects, but rather, a few examples.
 If you find you are relying on some side effect for your code to function correctly, consider changing your approach.
-It may be easy to understand when only a one or two side effects exist but as your application grows in complexity it will crumble if you are relying on side effects.
+It may be easy to understand when only one or two side effects exist but as your application grows in complexity it will crumble if you are relying on side effects.

 Did I miss anything or get anything wrong?
 Let me know in the comments section.